MatokHunt/7DTD/README.md

 Improved the Medicine skill
   * Previously, the Medicine skill had no effects at all
   * Added a scaling increase to hp regeneration.
 HP should regen at twice the rate at skill lvl 100

+# Food Mod
+The food mod changes a few recipes to make them make a little more sense.
+Instead of using jars full of water, some recipes will now require a bowl full of water, either as a cooking tool or as an actual ingredient.
+Some food will return an empty bowl when eaten.
+Also, the stews can be canned to creat an oderless version of the food, at the cost of loosing the wellness buff.
+Eating the canned stew will return the empty can to you, or it can be emptied into a bowl and then warmed up to regain the wellness buff.

+## Changes to recipes.xml

+bowl
+  * changed to be a forge produced item that takes 1 unit_clay to produce each bowl

+blueberryPie
+  * changed ingredient bottledWater to Bowl of Water

+cornBread
+  * changed cooking tool to Bowl of Water
+  * removed ingredient bottledWater

+cornOnTheCob
+  * changed cooking tool to Bowl of Water
+  * removed ingredient bottledWater

+eggboiled
+  * changed cooking tool to Bowl of Water
+  * removed ingredient bottledWater

+boiledMeat
+  * changed cooking tool to Bowl of Water
+  * removed ingredient bottledWater

+vegetableStew
+  * changed ingredient bottledWater to Bowl of Water

+meatStew
+  * changed ingredient bottledWater to Bowl of Water

+## New additions to recipes.xml

+Bowl of Water
+  * created in a campfire
+  * requires one Bowl of Murky Water

+Canned Meat Stew
+  * can be created in a campfire, same as meatStew + 2 canEmpty
+  * can be crafted from 1 meatStew and 2 canEmpty
+  * both recipes creat 2 items

+meatStew
+  * new recipe created in the campfire that requires 1 Cold Meat Stew

+Cold Meat Stew
+  * requires 1 bowl and 2 Canned Meat Stew

+Canned Vegetable Stew
+  * can be created in a campfire, same as vegetableStew + 2 canEmpty
+  * can be crafted from 1 vegetableStew and 2 canEmpty
+  * both recipes create 2 items

+vegetableStew
+  * new recipe created in the campfire that requires 1 Cold Vegetable Stew

+Cold Vegetable Stew
+  * requires 1 bowl and 2 Canned Vegetable Stew

+Mead
+  * can be created in a campfire
+  * requires 1 cornMeal, 1 bottledWater, and 1 foodHoney
+  * requires beaker as a cooking tool

+## Changes to items.xml

+238: meatStew
+  * now creates a bowl when eaten

+239: bowl
+  * Stacknumber set to 15

+234: blueberryPie
+  * now creates a bowl when eaten

+693: vegetableStew
+  * now creates a bowl when eaten

+## New additions to items.xml

+950: Bowl of Murky Water
+  * use a bowl on a source of water to create this item
+  * behaves exactly like a bottle of murky water

+951: Bowl of Water
+  * create in a campfire from a Bowl of Murky Water
+  * behaves exactly like a bottle of water

+952: Canned Meat Stew
+  * provides about half as much health and food as meatStew (because 2 are produced for each 1 meatStew)
+  * does not provide wellness
+  * does not have a smell

+953: Cold Meat Stew
+  * exactly the same as meatStew, except it provides no wellness
+  * can be converted to meatStew by cooking it on a campfire

+954: Canned Vegetable Stew
+  * provides about half as much health and food as vegetableStew (because 2 are produced for each 1 vegetableStew)
+  * does not provide wellness
+  * does not have a smell

+955: Cold Vegetable Stew
+  * exactly the same as vegetableStew, except it provides no wellness
+  * can be converted to vegetableStew by cooking it on a campfire

+956: Mead
+  * similar effect as drinking beer
+  * provides a small amount of wellness

+# Farming Mod
+The farming modification adds seeds for three existing plants, making them farmable.

+## New additions to items.xml

+1000: Chrysanthemum Seed
+1001: Yucca Seed
+1002: Aloe Seed

+## New additions to blocks.xml

+1600: sproutChrysanthemum
+1601: youngChrysanthemum
+1602: yuccasprout
+1603: yuccayoung
+1604: aloesprout
+1605: aloeyoung

+## New additions to recipes.xml

+Chrysanthemum Seed
+  * Produces 4 seeds per each Crysanthemum used (yes, that's how the plant is spelled in the game, it's missing the h)

+Yucca Seed
+  * Produces 2 seeds per each Yucca Plant used

+Aloe Seed
+  * Produces 2 seeds per each Aloe Plant used